WP Serial Fix

 πŸ”§ How the safe replace works

-This tool does what WP-CLI does under the hood, except in your browser with no database connection.
-It parses the serialized value into its real structure, performs the replacement inside each string, and re-emits the data with every length prefix recomputed from the actual byte length.
-Multibyte characters are counted correctly (an accented letter is two bytes, an emoji is four), and it descends into serialized data nested inside other serialized data, which WordPress does constantly.
+This tool follows the same serialization-safe principle as WP-CLI, except it works on values already in your browser and never connects to the database.
+It parses the serialized value into its structure, performs the replacement inside each string, and re-emits the data with every length prefix recomputed from the actual byte length.
+Multibyte characters are counted correctly (an accented letter is two bytes, an emoji is four), and nested serialized strings are handled too.

 Paste a bare value or a whole column of them (one per line).
 Plain, non-serialized text is replaced normally and labeled as such, so you can run mixed content through in one pass.